TCYong123/MSc-Project-Chin-Tan-2023/README.md

 Redundant Files: \
 sw_test.py: File containing IM and TRBDF2 methods to compare their L2-norm directly \
 sw_conver.py: modified sw_convergence script to use sw_test.py
+sw_rosenbrock.py: Similar to sw_convergence but for rosenbrock method \